-

 Submissions close: Thursday, April 23, 2026 - MC leads notified: from Saturday, May 8, 2026

+A Microconference is a 3 and a half hour session (4 hours with a half hour break) focused on a single topic.
 In past years, Microconferences were organized around topics such as security, scalability, energy efficiency, toolchains, containers, printing, system boot, Android, scheduling, filesystems, tracing, or real-time.
 The LPC Microconference track is open to a wide variety of topics as long as it is focused, concerned with interesting problems, and is related to open source and the wider Linux ecosystem.

 Microconferences that have been at previous LPCs should list results and accomplishments from those previous sessions in the submission as well as cover follow-up work and new topics.